feedback-house/developer-portal/docs/api-user-get.md

 > This field can and should be used as **primary key** to detect if users will be created or updated when using the Update or create API [User Update or Create](./api-user-update-or-create)

 #### `name` [String]
-The user fullname.
+The user full name.
 This field is required.

 #### `emails` [[String]]